Camille627/Procedural-Generation/README.md

 ---

-## ❓ Known Issues
+## Known Issues

 ❌ **The level does not reload in the final build?**
 **Issue:** When the last enemy is killed, the level does not reload.
-**Possible Cause:** The `EndLevel()` coroutine may be interrupted, or `SetLevel()` may not be triggering correctly.

 ---

-# 📫 Suggestions and Bug Reports
+# Suggestions and Bug Reports
 If you have improvement ideas or find a bug, feel free to share them with me 😉.

-# 📜 License
+# License
-⚠️ This project is under the MIT license.
+This project is under the MIT license.
 You are free to use and modify it, but please credit the original author.